By Meg Escott

 Most manufacturers have units in various standard sizes but always work with the kitchen cabinet dimensions that the manufacturer provides.

-Even if you're getting a bespoke kitchen made, getting in touch with a maker and finding out if they work in any standard sizes (eg using whole pieces of wood to avoid cutting which reduces waste, need less labor and therefore cost a bit less).
+Even if you're getting a bespoke kitchen made, getting in touch with a maker and finding out if they work in any standard sizes (eg using whole pieces of wood to avoid cutting which reduces waste, need less labor and therefore costs a bit less).

 The second step of how to design a kitchen is to create a plan of your kitchen 'space' - the floor space and the wall space.